Basis-Theory/terraform-provider-basistheory/docs/resources/proxy.md

 ### Optional

+- `application_id` (String) The Application's API key used in the BasisTheory instance passed into the Proxy Transform
+- `configuration` (Map of String) Configuration for the Reactor
 - `request_reactor_id` (String) Request reactor ID for the Proxy
+- `request_transform` (Map of String) Request transform for the Proxy
 - `require_auth` (Boolean) Require auth for the Proxy
 - `response_reactor_id` (String) Response reactor ID for the Proxy
+- `response_transform` (Map of String) Response transform for the Proxy

 ### Read-Only